BainbridgeArtisanResourceNetwork/How-Tos/HOWTO 3D Printing with Prusa i3.md

   - Start with a clean prepared bed for your material
   - Do not swap the steel sheet with another printer
-     - Each printer is calibrated for its sheet and that is saved in a profile It can be recalibrated for a different sheet and the settings stored
+     - Each printer is calibrated for its current sheet and that is saved in a profile for that sheet.
   - Do not adjust Z-height settings w/o recording it in the log
      - But really ask why you need to do this in the first place?
      - (see Troubleshooting tips below)